ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/warehouse-reconciliation-scenarios.md

 ### Step 8: Start Recount (Single Order)

-After the required rows are marked, the warehouse manager starts **Recount (Single Order)**.
+After the required rows are marked, the warehouse manager starts [Generate recount orders](operations/generate-recount-orders.md) in **Recount (Single Order)** mode.

-At this point, the system creates **one common Warehouse Order** for the selected recount rows.
+At this point, the system creates one common Warehouse Order for the selected recount rows.

-This is different from **Initial Count**.
+This is different from Initial Count.

 During the initial count, the system may create one or several orders depending on the split policy.
-In **Recount (Single Order)**, the system creates **one single order** that contains all selected recount rows.
+In Recount (Single Order), the system creates one single order that contains all selected recount rows.

 This order is more detailed than the initial count order.

 **Expected result:**
 A single Warehouse Order is created for the selected recount rows.

-> In the **Recount (Single Order)** scenario, the system creates **one common order**.
-It is **not** split by zones.
+In the Recount (Single Order) scenario, the system creates one common order.
+It is not split by zones.

 ### Step 9: Open the recount order in WMS Worker

-The warehouse worker opens **WMS Worker** again and selects the newly created recount order.
+The warehouse worker opens WMS Worker again and selects the newly created recount order.

 Unlike the initial count, this order is not a broad location-based first pass.
-At this stage, the worker is checking **specific products** and their exact tracked characteristics for the selected rows.
+At this stage, the worker is checking specific products and their exact tracked characteristics for the selected rows.

 This means the recount is focused on concrete product positions such as: